skynet-guide/docs/docs/help/faq.md

   </summary>
   Since there is no centralized server you can ask for current balance in the decentralized network like Sia, each user has their own copy of the blockchain that they must sync with and verify.
 This means your wallet can show and work only with results based on the data you already have and synced.
   <br><br>
-  <b>If you cannot see incoming transaction</b> but it is visible in blockchain explorer like <a href="https://siastats.info">siastats</a>, it means the transaction is already yours, you are just not synced to the Sia blockchain and need to wait for 100% sync (if a new user) or you are synced to wrong blockchain, which is common issue for returning users who missed the 2018 and/or 2021 fork and launched legacy version before checking for update.
+  <b>If you cannot see incoming transaction</b> but it is visible in blockchain explorer like <a target="_blank" rel="noopener noreferrer" href="https://siastats.info">siastats</a>, it means the transaction is already yours, you are just not synced to the Sia blockchain and need to wait for 100% sync (if a new user) or you are synced to wrong blockchain, which is common issue for returning users who missed the 2018 and/or 2021 fork and launched legacy version before checking for update.
 That got you to a situation where you synced past the point of automatic resolution and are trying to sync blocks from incompatible blockchain, which new versions of Sia won’t accept.
 You will see correct balance once you re-sync to Sia blockchain.
 See <a href="">instructions</a> how to re-sync.
   <br><br>
-  <b>If you sent transaction but it never arrived in the other wallet</b>, you also most likely cannot see it in the blockchain explorer like <a href="https://siastats.info">siastats</a>.
+  <b>If you sent transaction but it never arrived in the other wallet</b>, you also most likely cannot see it in the blockchain explorer like <a target="_blank" rel="noopener noreferrer" href="https://siastats.info">siastats</a>.
 If this is the case, you didn’t send Siacoin (SC).
 You are synced to wrong blockchain for same reason as explained above.
 Instead of SC you sent the coins on the legacy blockchain and that’s why other Sia users and exchanges cannot detect it.
 This transaction never happened on Sia network which means that once you re-sync, you will still find the coins in your wallet.
 You can follow these <a href="">instructions</a> to re-sync.
   <br><br>
   <b>If you cannot send a transaction</b> and it shows nothing after clicking the “Send” button, you are maybe trying to send full balance.
 Try it again but send 0.5 SC less.
 This is needed since the wallet is not counting transaction fees in the transaction.
 The fees are paid from the remaining SC inn your wallet so it is good idea to always leave some tiny amount (1 SC or less) instead of sending it all.
 If this doesn’t help, try <a href="">cleaning up your transaction pool</a>.